DuoResp Spiromax

 Preventer: Use DuoResp Spiromax every day, once or twice daily.

-Reliever: One inhalation when needed for shortness of breath.
+Reliever: 1 inhalation when needed for shortness of breath.
 You can repeat as required, up to a maximum of 12 inhalations in one day.
 If you need to take more and more doses each day, see your doctor to assess your therapy.
 Read more about the SMART action plan(external link).

-• Always use your inhaler exactly as your doctor has told you.
-The pharmacy label on your medicine tells you how much to take, how often to take it and any special instructions.
+• Always use your inhaler exactly as your doctor has told you: The pharmacy label on your medicine tells you how much to take, how often to take it and any special instructions.

-• DuoResp Spiromax is available in different strengths.
-Ask your doctor or pharmacist which strength you are taking.
+• DuoResp Spiromax is available in different strengths: Ask your doctor or pharmacist which strength you are taking.
 If your inhaler looks different to what you were expecting, ask your pharmacist about this.

-• Rinse your mouth after each use.
-DuoResp Spiromax can cause a sore throat and hoarse voice.
+• Rinse your mouth after each use: DuoResp Spiromax can cause a sore throat and hoarse voice.
 Rinse your mouth after each use to prevent this.

 Like all medicines DuoResp Spiromax can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.